apupu-framework/sqlmacro/README.md

   console.error( result );
 ```

 which appearently gives malicious attackers a widely open door.

+You are warned.

 If you want to set values which come from outside, you must sanitize your
 values manually.
 This module does not do it for you.